Skip to main content

 Notable Sister CityRawalpindi (14 km / 9 miles away)

-Primary ArchitectConstantinos Apostolou Doxiadis (Greek architect)
+Primary ArchitectConstantinos Apostolou Doxiadis (Greek urban planner)

-Integrates Historic VillageSaidpur
+Integrates Historic VillageSaidpur (restored heritage site)

 Interesting Background